-Having both a biological mother and father component isn’t necessarily a silver bullet when it comes to rearing a family, when there are many other factors that can affect the outcome of a family’s success.
+Once other factors come into play, having both a biological mother and father component isn’t necessarily a silver bullet when it comes to rearing a family to determine it’s “success”.
+How do you determine/measure this success, anyway?

 But of course, legalizing same-sex marriage doesn’t necessarily mean allowing for legal adoption of children in such marriages.

 I’m not sure about such laws, but is there allowance for the adoptee to decide whether they wish to be adopted by both a husband and wife rather than a same-sex couple or are the children are too young to decide on that matter?
 Is the case for responsible caregivers as a criteria good enough?
 After all, in a modern egalitarian society, both mothers and fathers are able to fulfill many roles in childbearing interchangeably.
 What makes the notion of having both a mother and father different in that respect? (though there are many psychological/sociological arguments to how both father/mother are wired differently in general that complements child-rearing duties as well.)

 It is also worth to note that some tribal communities adopt community care of children rather than the nuclear family model of having both father and mother.

 However, the general premise of having a biological father/mother in nuclear family settings does minimise state/law intevention in the family affairs of taking care of a population’s young, since it’s assumed the biological father/mother would simply take the responsibility of child-rearing.